 As soon as a tracked email has been opened or a link has been clicked, the user can click the double checkmark/link icon on the left to see detailed information on when, where, and with what device/browser the email/link was opened with.

 Conventional email messages are unalterable – once sent, and it is difficult for a user to add new information.
 Notes allow sender and recipients to easily add information to specific emails without sending a new email.
+If a note was shared with you, you can only open the email it was attached to.

 At this point, a beta version of the app was released.
 Where existing users who had previously been asking for a mobile version, were invited to start using the app and encouraged to report on any issues they might have or give suggestions for features and other ideas.